jasonsbeer/AmigaPCI/TechnicalManual.md

 A[7..2] Register Number
 A[1..0] Configuration Register Type

-Reading address $45FE 0000 will return the device ID of function 0 of the PCI device in slot 1.
+Reading address $8FC2 0000 will return the Device ID and Vendor ID of function 0 of the PCI device in slot 1.
-01000101111111100000000000000000
+Reading address $8FD0 0000 will return the Device ID and Vendor ID of function 0 of the PCI device in slot 5.

-PCI configuration commands may be executed to a specific device by setting the PCI target device's IDSEL bit.
-As an example, assume the base address of the PCI Bridge is $4400 0000.
-The PCI target device in slot 1 may be accessed at address $4401 0000, slot 2 at $4402 0000, etc. With this method, each slot may be polled to determine if it is a software configuration slot and if there is a target device present.
-Polling an empty or AUTOCONFIG slot will return $FFFF FFFF on the data bus by the PCI Bridge.
-The PCI bridge is AUTOCONFIGured as a 512MB I/O device.
+Reading address $8FC1 0010 will return the Base Address Register 0 of the PCI device in slot 0.

 ### 2.4 Interrupt Handling